 Check out our 50-state guide to Pay If Paid clauses to see each state’s policy.

+Ultimately, neither payment clause affects a contractor’s right to file a mechanics lien.
 Even in some states where pay-if-paid clauses are accepted in court, they may not be enforceable in cases where a mechanics lien has been filed.
 Under these circumstances, a pay-if-paid clause may be enforceable as a defense against a breach of contract lawsuit (or other similar claims), but would not stop recovery of payment by enforcement of a mechanics lien.